 Much like computers, TVs use computer operating systems.
 You’ll already no doubt be familiar with the likes of Windows, Apple iOS platforms, or Android from their use on phones, desktops, laptops, or tablets.
 So let’s get familiar with the various operating systems in new smart TVs, and what differentiates them from eachother.

 All about TV operating systems

 Do I really need a TV with a computer brain?

-Smart TVs are the way of the future, and those TVs include capabilities like streaming, internet connection and the ability to access content remotely.
-Since streaming is gaining in popularity as it allows you to watch your favourite movies and shows on your own schedule, it makes sense that smart functions are standard on most new TVs now.
+Smart TVs are extremely common and those TVs include capabilities like streaming, internet connection and the ability to access content remotely.
+Since streaming massively popular, it makes sense that smart functions are standard on most new TVs now.

 One advantage of having a smart TV is that you won’t need a separate external device for TV streaming or for playing content from your phone, tablet or computer, to your TV.
 Smart TVs make sense because they take the most used appliance in the home and make it even more useful to everyone in the family.